1. Privacy Commitment

 4.1 .We will only collect Sensitive Information from you directly as reasonably necessary to provide services to you and with your consent.

 4.2.
-As an example, and without limiting the types of Sensitive Information we collect, we may collect the following Sensitive Information (a) tax file number, (b) medical history, and (c) [insert any other information collected regarding ethnicity, sexual orientation, political affiliations etc].
+As an example, and without limiting the types of Sensitive Information we collect, we may collect the following Sensitive Information (a) tax file number and (b) medical history.

 4.3.
 BWP will not collect your tax file number unless you have completed a Client Tax File Number Consent Form.
 You may revoke your consent under that Client Tax File Number Consent Form at any time if you are no longer a client of BWP, in which case, BWP will only retain your tax file number for any purpose required by law or under any contract with its licensee.